Algebraic solutions of linear differential equations: an arithmetic approach: About the computation of the -curvature

 Let $B_p(x)$ be the matrix of the $p$-curvature of $\op L$ defined by the recurrence~\eqref{rec for p curv}.
 Then, the following holds. \begin{itemize} \item[(i)] The matrix $B_p(x)$ has the form $\frac 1{f(x)^p} C_p(x)$ where the entries of $C_p(x)$ are all polynomials of degree at most $dp$. \item[(ii)] The matrix $B_p(x)$ is similar to a matrix with coefficients in $\Fp(x^p)$. \end{itemize} \end{prop}

+The first assertion of the proposition follows easily from the induction formula~\eqref{rec for p curv} (see~\cite[Lemma~1]{BoSc09}).
+The assertion~(ii) is more subtle and requires the construction of a differential extension of $\mathbb F_p(x)$ over which $\op L$ has a full basis of solutions.
+We refer to~\cite[Proposition~2.1.2]{Dwork90} for a detailed proof.

-The last assertion implies that the trace, the determinant of $B_p(x)$ and, more generally, all the coefficients of its characteristic polynomial lie in $\Fp(x^p)$; they are then sparse rational functions.
-Combining with Proposition~\ref{prop:sizepcurv}.(i), we deduce that their sizes is comparable to the size of the $b_i(x)$'s, although the size of the $p$-curvature itself is in general $p$ times larger.
+Besides, we notice that (ii)~implies that the trace, the determinant of $B_p(x)$ and, more generally, all the coefficients of its characteristic polynomial lie in $\Fp(x^p)$.
+This latter statement can be also seen as a consequence of the following easy lemma: the determinant of a linear mapping $\Fp(x)^n \to \Fp(x)^n$ commuting with $\nabla : F \mapsto F' + B(x) F$ has zero derivative.
+This alternative proof has the advantage to avoid going to an extension.
+We derive from what precedes that the sizes of the coefficients of the characteristic polynomial of $B_p(x)$ are comparable to the sizes of the $b_i(x)$'s, although the size of the $p$-curvature itself is in general $p$ times larger.

-In order to design fast algorithms for computing the $p$-curvature, it is useful to go beyond Cartier's lemma (see Proposition~\ref{prop:cartier lemma}) and relate the $p$-curvature to the shape of solutions.
+In order to design fast algorithms for computing the $p$-curvature, it is useful to go beyond Cartier's lemma (see~\cref{prop:cartier lemma}) and relate the $p$-curvature to the shape of solutions.
 Let

 be a differential operator as before.
-In \S \ref{sec:ratsolsp}, we have seen that, when the $p$-curvature of $\op L$ vanishes and the $b_i(x)$'s have no pole at $0$, a fundamental system of solutions of $\op L$ is explicitly given by
+In \S \ref{ssec:groth-general}, we have seen that, when the $p$-curvature of $\op L$ vanishes and the $b_i(x)$'s have no pole at $0$, a fundamental system of solutions of $\op L$ is explicitly given by

 where the $B_k(x)$'s are the matrices defined by the recurrence~\eqref{rec for p curv}.
 In full generality, \emph{i.e.} without assuming the vanishing of $B_p$, the idea is to consider the formal expansion